Twin Peaks season 3: Background and development

 In or around 2012, Lynch and Frost met at Musso & Frank Grill in Los Angeles to discuss a potential third season.
-They did so in part because, in the final episode of season two, Laura tells Cooper that she will see him in 25 years, and "the show’s baked-in time jump was approaching".
+They did so in part because, in the final episode of season two, Laura tells Cooper that she will see him in 25 years, and "the show's baked-in time jump was approaching".
 Lynch's then-wife Emily Stofle recalled that, starting in 2012, the two men began secretly meeting in Lynch's home studio to write the script, which "went on for many years"; as their ideas developed, they shifted to writing the script over Skype.
 Lynch and Frost also privately reached out to Kyle MacLachlan in 2012 to make sure he would be interested in the project.

 Lynch and Frost did not write a traditional script with clear divisions between episodes.
-Instead, they wrote a 500 page plot document.
+Instead, they wrote a 500-page plot document.
 They completed the "script" in January 2015, and asked Showtime executives to review it over the weekend.
 They did not pitch the script to any other networks.
 After the script was complete, Frost left to write a tie-in novel, The Secret History of Twin Peaks.
 Lynch "expanded the story substantially" after Frost's departure.

 Due to the project's secrecy, Frost and Jennifer Lynch both publicly denied rumors that the show would return.
 On the other hand, Ray Wise said Lynch told him that a third season was possible, and that he might even be able to "work around" the death of Wise's character, Leland Palmer.
-In September 2014, shortly before the third season was announced, Lynch said that the future of Twin Peaks was a "tricky question" and that "you just have to wait and see."
+In September 2014, shortly before Season 3 was announced, Lynch said the future of Twin Peaks was a "tricky question" and "you just have to wait and see".